miney-py/mineysocket/README.md

 ```
 Lua code runs inside a function definition, so you need to return value to get a result send back to you.
 As you see, you can return multiple values.
-You can optional send an (random) id to identify your result, if you run multiple codes parallel.
+Optional you can send a (random) id to identify your result, if you run multiple codes parallel.

 More commands will be added later.